-Kathy Childs began writing in her spare time as a hobby, one that quickly developed into a passion.
-Determined to learn the craft she undertook the Professional Writing and Editing program at Victoria University and regularly attends writing programs to hone her craft.
+Kathy Childs was born and raised in Wellington, New Zealand.
+After numerous careers in New Zealand, the UK and Australia, she founded a boutique hotel and long stay accommodation company based in Melbourne where she now resides.She began writing in her spare time as a hobby, one that quickly developed into a passion.
+Determined to learn the craft she undertook the Professional Writing and Editing program at Victoria University.

-Kathy also delights in writing short stories – some light and fanciful, others dark and disturbing, but always with a twist.
-Her book of short stories titled Do Ghosts Have Freckles? is due out later this year.
+Kathy honed her skills writing short stories – some light and fanciful, others dark and disturbing.
+Her book of short stories Do Ghosts Have Freckles? is due to be published in 2021.

-Kathy has won a number of competitions and has been published both online and in print.
-In recognition of her writing, Kathy has also been asked to act as a judge for several Australian short story awards in 2017 and 2018.
+Kathy has won a number of writing competitions and has been published both online and in print.
+In recognition of her writing, Kathy has also been asked to act as a judge for several Australian short story awards.

-When not writing Kathy loves to read and travel with family and friends and even remembers to show up for work on an almost daily basis.
+When not writing, or working, Kathy loves to read and to travel with family and friends.

 Kathy’s publications include: